Some on-going work you can automate, some you need to work at yourself.

 The Let's Encrypt certificates are only valid for 90 days, you should look to renew what you have after 60 days.

-Put the list of certificate families into Renewals.list
+Put the list of certificate families into Renewals.list, update that

 list as you create new families.
 A name will be something like EXAMPLE